JonasunderscoreJones/wiki.jonasjones.dev/src/routes/BetterConsoleMC/+page.md

 3. In the config file, enable the webserver and adjust all settings if needed.
 4. Edit the command config file and add your desired commands!
 5. Restart your Minecraft server and You're good to go!

-# KNOWN ISSUES
-- Execution Timeout and Execution block Timeout have no effect on the command at this point
-- the console is spamed with debug messages
-- threads are not closed after a task exit